 Phuket is a 576 square km island province of southwest Thailand, connected to the mainland by the Sarasin Bridge over the Andaman Sea.
 While Phuket Town, on the southeast coast of the island, is the administrative heart of the province, the west coast is a popular destination for beach-going tourists.
-Patong is the most populated of the resort areas, with the beaches growing longer and less crowded as you head north along the shore.
-These public beaches are the highlight of running in Phuket, with wide flat stretches of sand ranging for miles up the coast.
-Inland, Phuket grows quite jungly and mountainous, providing lots of options for challenging hill runs with great views of the island.
-Locals tend to favor running around the uncrowded roads of Phuket’s man-made reservoirs and dams, or else exercising in some of the larger public parks like Saphan Hin or King Rama 9.
-In the words of one local, “the jungle eats trail very quickly” here, so trail runners should consider joining a local group like the Phuket Hash House Harriers.
+Our guide to running in Phuket includes some great beaches, man-made reservoirs and dams, and some of the larger public parks.

 No matter where you run in Phuket, it’s tough to beat the heat, so make sure to bring plenty of water and try to run in the early morning or evening.
 NOTE: Driving in Thailand is on the LEFT, so use the RIGHT side of the road to run opposite traffic.